noisereduce/TorchSpectralGating/README.md

 ## Command-Line Interface
 The "run.py" script provides a command-line interface for applying the SpectralGate algorithm to audio files.
 The program will apply the SpectralGate algorithm to all audio files in the input directory, or to the single audio file specified by input_path, and save the processed files in the output directory.
 If the --graphs option is enabled, the program will also display input and output spectrograms as plots.

 ### Usage
-Here is an example of how to use the script:
+Here is an example of how to use the command line interface:
 ```
-python run.py input_path --output_path output_path --nonstationary --verbose --norm --graphs --subdirs
+torchgating input_path --output_path output_path --nonstationary --verbose --norm --graphs --subdirs
 ```

 ### Arguments